TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

     !!! tip "Tip"
         If you are not interested in some of these resolutions, i.e. 2160p or 720p you don't need to include them.

-!!! abstract "Media Management - Standard Movie Format and Movie Folder Format"
+??? abstract "Media Management - Standard Movie Format and Movie Folder Format - [Click to show/hide]"
     Please have a look there: [Recommended naming scheme](/Radarr/Radarr-recommended-naming-scheme/){:target="_blank" rel="noopener noreferrer"}.

     !!! tip "Movie format/folder with French movie name" Radarr supports the ISO-2 naming convention for naming a movie, so replacing `{Movie CleanTitle}` with `{Movie CleanTitle:de}` will change the name to its German version.

-!!! abstract "Indexers - Multi Languages option"
+??? abstract "Indexers - Multi Languages option - [Click to show/hide]"
     In Radarr, you can tell that MULTi in an indexer means that a release possesses at least certain audio.
 For the purpose of this guide, you will select `Original` and `German`.
     This option should only be used for German indexers.
 Doing so in more "international" indexers can create false positives with the German Audio CFs.